As an educational content writer with a Master’s Degree in Computer Science, I write articles such as this to offer insight and awareness.

 The problem with the original Bitcoin (BTC) is that its blockchain size is only 1 MB.
 That no longer is large enough to handle the volume.
 Therefore Bitcoin transactions take minutes, and even hours, to verify.
 As volume increased, that small size couldn’t handle the transactions in a timely manner.

-Another Reason for the 2018 Crash of Bitcoin
+An Analysis of the 2018 Crash of Bitcoin

-The design of the Bitcoin blockchain was too limited as I discussed earlier.
+The design of the Bitcoin blockchain was too limited, as I discussed earlier.
 It couldn’t handle the high volume, which slowed down the transactions.
 Buying and selling Bitcoin took way too long to complete.